CharlesBuilds2000/Personal-Projects/README.md

 Each folder contains a finished C++ project.

-These projects are mostly build using the standard C++ library.
+TThese projects are mostly built using the standard C++ library.